-And the seeds that fell on the good soil represent honest, good-hearted people who hear God's word, cling to it, and patiently produce a huge harvest.
+And the seeds that fell on the good soil represent honest, good-hearted people who hear God's word, cling to it, and patiently produce a huge harvest. -Luke 8:15

--Luke 8:15

-Patient Endurance: As we look at the weeks, months, and year ahead, we recognize that so many are hurting in the world, and that our nation is in turmoil and tumult with an election and other events making our lives seem more fractured than ever.
+Patient Endurance: As we look at the year ahead, we recognize that so many are hurting in the world, and that many are worried about their future.
 Yet God promises peace to God's people.
 If we cling to the good news of Christ's love, we can sow seeds of peace, and harvest rewards of joy.
 Through patient endurance, together we will make space for new life and growth among us and our community.
 We invite you to join with us this year in offering something back to God through this community, your cathedral, supporting our common mission and vision with the gifts God bestows to each of us.
 You can help us achieve our \$1.1 million goal that will help produce a huge harvest of love, a blessing that endures forever.